lrupp/racktables-monitoring/README.md

 # Racktables monitoring plugin

+!
+WARNING: The plugin is not ready, yet !

 This is an additional plugin for RackTables, that creates a monitoring tab right beside the object page.
 The plugin is based on Racktables Nagios Plugin v.0.1 from Mogilowski Sebastian <sebastian@mogilowski.net> ( http://www.mogilowski.net/projects/racktables ).

 You can configure multiple monitoring servers (supported and tested: Nagios, Icinga) in the configuration tab - each one with different CSS and JavaScript URLs.
 The monitoring instance is selected via a RegEx for each object.